 When you stop taking the pill, the problem usually regulates itself.
 However, it can take several cycles for the body to adapt and produce sufficient hormones.

-Women and hair loss if hair loss persists, consult a dermatologist.
+Women and hair loss if Hair Loss Black Book, consult a dermatologist.
 He can use various diagnostic methods to get to the bottom of the cause and suggest appropriate treatment.

 Women and hair loss during Pregnancy and Lactation